-We match our review and star ratings data with enrollment data for the universe of GP practices in England.
-These data are extracted from the Primary Care Registration database within the National Health Application and Infrastructure Services (NHAIS) system.
-For each GP practice, we observe quarterly enrollment by age, gender, and Lower Level Super Outut Area (LSOA).
-LSOAs are fine-grained geographic areas with an average of about 700 households (2,000 individuals), and are roughly analogous to census block groups in the US.
+each GP practice, we observe quarterly enrollment by age, gender, and Lower Layer Super Output Area (LSOA).
+LSOAs are detailed geographic areas with an average of about 700 households (2,000 individuals), and are roughly analogous to census block groups in the US.
 We use this to construct a quarterly panel of adult enrollment at the GP practice×LSOA level.
 We merge on time varying LSOA characteristics, including income, health, education, and employment, as well as quarterly data on GP practice characteristics such as the number of practitioners, mean experience of practitioners, and the age of the practice.
 In addition, we geocode addresses for all GP practices, allowing us to calculate the distance to the centroid of each LSOA.

-GP enrollment is highly persistent from quarter to quarter, as patients remain enrolled with their current GP in the absence of any medical care (and may not switch unless they move, have a new health issue, or are dissatisfied with their current GP).
-As a result, we construct and focus on the quarterly change in enrollment at the LSOA level, as well as enrollment growth in percentage terms.
+GP enrollment is highly persistent from quarter to quarter, as patients tend to remain enrolled with their current GP in the absence of any medical care (and may not switch unless they move, have a new health issue, or are dissatisfied with their current GP).
+As a result, we construct and focus on the quarterly change in enrollment at the LSOA level.
 To exclude mergers and GP closures, which result in anomalously large jumps in enrollment, we trim observations in which the change in registered patients is in the bottom or top 2 percent.